How to watch Nicola Sturgeon's Programme for Government speech today

-Nicola Sturgeon is due to set out the Programme for Government in the Scottish Parliament on Tuesday.
+Nicola Sturgeon is due to set out the Programme for Government in the Scottish Parliament today (Tuesday).

 Here's what you need to know about this afternoon's speech, including how to watch and what exactly the Programme for Government means...